Abu

 right thing to do.

-the Prophet to move to Madinah.
-In the burning heat of the
+move to Madinah.
+In the burning heat of the midday sun,

-midday sun, there was a knock at Abu Bakr's door.
-The Messenger
+there was a knock at Abu Bakr's door.
+The Messenger of Allah

-of Allah sought permission to enter, and after everyone else
+sought permission to enter, and after everyone else had

 Madinah tonight."